oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/wlst.md

 date: 2019-02-23T17:39:19-05:00
 draft: false
 weight: 3
-description: "You can use the WebLogic Scripting Tool (WLST) to manage a domain running in Kubernetes."
+description: "Use the WebLogic Scripting Tool (WLST) to manage domains running in Kubernetes."
 ---

 You can use the WebLogic Scripting Tool (WLST) to manage a domain running in Kubernetes.